psrenergy-docs/ncp-release-notes/docs/home.md

 * Included a check consistency in the hydro unit production grid results.
 * Included an option to update old NCP dataset formats.
 * Included a PSRIO script that standardizes the horizon of all output reports for sub-hourly runs.
+* The joint reserve assignation of hydro plants / units, thermal plants and batteries are now constrained by the maximum ramp- up / down rates.
 * New output results file:
   * Battery net generation marginal cost